-And personally, because we always try to pick up something and to establish something in its small sense is small mind.
-That is why, you know-that is why the more we make effort, the more we have trouble [laughs].
-That's very silly, you know-about-if we establish something just to have more trouble [laughs], it doesn't make sense.
+And personally, because we always try to pick up something and to establish something in its small sense, is small mind.
+That is why the more we make effort, the more we have trouble [laughs].
+That's very silly-if we establish something just to have more trouble [laughs], it doesn't make sense.

 So, as I said last night, the most important point of our practice is always trying to do something with big mind, not by small mind.
-If you-when you do something with big mind, if there is no need to do it, you will not do it.
+When you do something with big mind, if there is no need to do it, you will not do it.
 Only when you have to do it you will do it.
 That is big mind.

-And Setchō's appreciative word for that is: "Old men may not release [relax] his eyebrows as they might have otherwise."
+And Setchō's appreciative word for that is: "Old men may not release his eyebrows as they might have otherwise."
 [Laughs.]
-Old men may not release his eyebrows as they might have otherwise."
-"Release eyebrows" means, you know, to make faces.
+"Release eyebrows" means to make faces.
 Old men [laughs].
-"Old men" means-wears [words?], you know, blank [blame?]
-Zen masters-good Zen masters.
-They would, you know, they will make face: "Ah!
+"Old men" means Zen masters-good Zen masters.
+They will make face: "Ah!
 Silly boys [laughs] to start Zen Center at Tassajara.
 Oh, silly boys!
 [Laughs, laughter.]
 They shouldn't do that."
-The old-old [2 words unclear], Zen masters may say so, you know.
-Isn't that interesting [?].
+The old men or Zen masters may say so.
+Isn't that interesting.
 [Laughter.]
 As they might have otherwise [laughs].
 If we do not start Zen Center, they will not make face.
-They-they will release their eyebrow.
-They will-they may feel good.
+They will release their eyebrow.
+They may feel good.

 That is Setchō's appreciative word.
-And-and he says: "Tentatively, I will establish the foundation for the nation, but-even though old men may make face, you know.
-But tentatively, I must say 'Excuse me,' you know, 'My fault.
+And he says: "Tentatively, I will establish the foundation for the nation, even though old men may make face.
+But tentatively, I must say 'Excuse me, My fault.
 Excuse me.
-Right now, under this situation, we must do something for-for people.
-So excuse me,'" you know.
-"So tentatively I will establish the foundation for the nation.
+Right now, under this situation, we must do something for people.
+So excuse me.'
+So tentatively I will establish the foundation for the nation.
 But tactful generals and great shogunate, where are they now?
-But someday, the day [will] come when we do not need any tactful generals or great shogunate-powerful people.
-Someday, we will have the time when we don't need any Zen master, or tactful, you know, priest-or priest of great power-someday.
-But at that time, to have that kind of-to bring about that kind of peacefulness for people, tentatively, you know, we make some foundation.
+But someday, the day will come when we do not need any tactful generals or great shogunate-powerful people.
+Someday, we will have the time when we don't need any Zen master, or tactful priest-or priest of great power-someday.
+But at that time, to bring about that kind of peacefulness for people, tentatively we make some foundation.
 We will pick up a dust."